richard-warren/machine_learning/cells_kitchen/README.md

 ```
 python region_proposal\train.py
 ```
-this will start training the network, saving models in a 'models' folder in your data directory. each model has it's own unique subfolder with the data and time. during training predictions are generated and saved as images in the model folder so you can see how the predictions are evolving with training
+this will start training the network, saving models in a 'models' folder in your data directory. each model has it's own unique subfolder with the date and time. during training predictions are generated and saved as images in the model's folder so you can see how the predictions are evolving with training

 losswise.com can be used for nice visualizations during training. you can enter your losswise_api_key in the config file to visualize training through your losswise account